NBISweden/module-r-intro-dm-practices/_episodes/03-basics-factors-dataframes.md

 ## Loading the samples data

-We are investigating gene expression in mice under varying conditions and want to keep track of the animals included in the experiments.
+We are investigating gene expression in mice and want to keep track of animals included in different experiments.
 The dataset is stored as a comma separated value (CSV) file.
 Each row holds information for a single animal, and the columns represent:

 | Column                | Description                                                                                         |
 |-----------------------|-----------------------------------------------------------------------------------------------------|